 Redouble Rohingya repatriation efforts

-Foreign minister Hasan Mahmud today urged the international community to redouble efforts for a sustainable solution to the Rohingya issue.
+Foreign Minister Hasan Mahmud yesterday urged the interna-tional community to redouble efforts for a sustainable solution to the Rohingya issue.

-He made the call while addressing at the 19th NAM Summit in Kampala, Uganda.
+He made the call while addressing the 19th NAM Summit in Kampala, Uganda.

 Hasan Mahmud underscored the need for a constructive and non-confrontational dialogue approach to promote peaceful, just and inclusive societies.